 - A dark scab

 Yes.
 One serious side effect of VIVITROL is sudden opioid withdrawal.
 You must stop taking any opioids or opioid-containing medications, including buprenorphine or methadone, for at least 7 to 14 days before starting VIVITROL.
-If your doctor decides that you don’t need to complete detox first, he or she may give you VIVITROL in a medical facility that can treat sudden opioid withdrawal.
+If your healthcare provider decides that you don’t need to complete detox first, he or she may give you VIVITROL in a medical facility that can treat sudden opioid withdrawal.
 Sudden opioid withdrawal can be severe and may require hospitalization.

 Can VIVITROL cause liver damage or hepatitis?